Knowledge base

 Like companies that work with user data, Infomaniak must comply with the LPD and, because some of its users are European citizens, the GDPR as well:

-These commitments, as outlined in the general and specific terms and conditions, are as follows:
+These commitments, as outlined in the general terms and conditions and specific terms and conditions, are as follows:

-- to promptly inform you in the event of a data breach
+• to promptly inform you in case of a data breach

 When you visit the page infomaniak.com a choice must be made for the acceptance of certain cookies.
 To modify this choice later, access your preferences from the footer of the site: